kaibyao/sh-assignment/DISCUSSION.md

 #### Implement better logging

 If we productionize this, console.log isn't going to cut it.
-Should probably use Pino or similar.
+Should probably use Pino or similar for better integration w/ DataDog/Prometheus/similar monitoring + logging tools.

 #### Better separation of Server-side business vs data fetching logic

 In an actual production app, we wouldn't be putting DB queries in the HTTP handlers themselves; rather we would have data-fetch calls inside a DAO/class/file dedicated to fetching from specific tables, and a middle service layer (for business logic) that handles calling the data-fetch and transforming + returning them back through the API handler/controller.

+#### Update the Header Font

+Solace uses [Mollie Glaston](https://www.1001fonts.com/mollie-glaston-font.html) as its title fonts... with more time I'd like to also do the same for the header title.

+#### Format the phone #

+The phone numbers are all unformatted 10-character strings.
+I'd want to format them such that they are displayed as `(xxx)yyy-zzzz`.

+#### Mobile styling

+HTML tables don't translate well to mobile.
+We should have an alternate mobile view that uses list-cards (cards containing 2 columns: 1 for the field label, and the other for the field value).

 ## AI Usage